danielopq/Blogr/README.md

 ## My process

-I created the website entirely for the desktop version.
-Once all of the elements were in place and met the design requirements, I adapted it to the mobile version using just a CSS media query.
+I initially developed the website entirely for the desktop version.
+After ensuring that all elements were correctly positioned and aligned with the design requirements, I adapted the site to mobile by applying CSS media queries for a seamless, responsive layout.
+Once the layout was fully adjusted, I incorporated JavaScript to control the dropdown submenus and the mobile navigation bar, ensuring smooth interaction and accessibility across both desktop and mobile versions.

 ### Built with